sayedtushar123/Help-desk-ticket-system/README.md

 Usage

-\- Step 1: Submit a new ticket using the Google Form linked to your Sheet.
+\- Step 1: Submit a new ticket using the Google Form linked to Sheet.

 \- Step 2: Run the ticket processor to assign IDs and send notifications: